Filipe-A-Cruz/devops-23-24-JPE-PSM-1231828/CA2/part2/readme.md

 <strong>5.
 Where I ran out of time</strong> <a id="tag7"></a>

-Unfortunately, when running the executable .jar, spring will initially boot normally and then launch the following error,
+Unfortunately, when running the executable .jar, spring will initially boot normally and then throw the following error,

 ```
 Error starting ApplicationContext.
 To display the condition evaluation report re-run your application with 'debug' enabled.